 Amazon Prime Day 2020: Best TV Deals

+Amazon Prime members are hunting for the best TV deals while they can get them just ahead of Amazon Prime Day 2020.
+Even though the bulk of sales are on Tuesday and Wednesday, Amazon.com had a handful of Prime deals early for who just couldn't wait for Prime Day to get here.

-Amazon Prime Day is rapidly approaching, and Prime members are on the lookout for the best TV deals.
-Lucky for customers, Amazon.com is already filling up with deals for those eager to take advantage of hot sales.
-While there is only a handful lined up ahead of the big event, there are some promising options from Toshiba, Insignia and TCL.
-Whether it's size, clarity or smart-TV capabilities, these three selections are among the best Prime Day deals when it comes to televisions.
+Leading the way into Prime Day were there are some promising options from Toshiba, Insignia and TCL.
+Whether you're hunting for size, clarity or smart-TV capabilities, these three TV deals are among the best Prime Day sales.

-Now it's key to remember a few things when it comes to Prime Day deals.
-First, you have to subscribe to Amazon Prime, of course.
-It's Amazon's premium subscription service that comes with perks like free two-day shipping and access to loads of movies and TV shows to stream.
-You can view all the perks that come with a Prime membership here.

-For these Prime Day TV deals, you'll need to subscribe to Amazon Prime.
-Not only does this give you access to these early-bird offers, but a slew of deals coming on Tuesday and Wednesday.
-For now, here are three solid TV sales to check out.

 All-New Insignia NS-43DF710NA21 43-inch Smart 4K UHD - Fire TV Edition, Released 2020

-Priced at $199.99, this 43-inch smart TV from Insignia is an easy go-to option when it comes to deals on Amazon right now.
+Priced at $199.99, (if you are approved for an Amazon Prime Rewards Visa card) this 43-inch smart TV from Insignia is an easy go-to option when it comes to deals on Amazon right now.
 It uses more than 8 million pixels to give viewers a 4K Ultra HD image and comes with Amazon's streaming device, Fire TV, built-in.
-You can use Fire TV to watch Amazon Prime video, Netflix or tons of other streaming apps.
+You can use Fire TV to watch Amazon Prime Video, Netflix or tons of other streaming apps.
 View more details on Amazon here.

+Although this Toshiba Smart TV's sale price of $119.99 has expired as of Monday, you should keep your eye on it throughout the week to see if the $179.99 listing price comes down at all.
 If 43 inches is a tad too big for your entertainment space, you can take a step down to this 32-inch Toshiba.
-Priced at $119.99, it also has Fire TV capabilities so you can check out all your favorite streaming apps.
+It also has Fire TV capabilities so you can check out all your favorite streaming apps.
 Plus, a selling-point on this one is its simplicity when it comes to changing over to inputs or your digital antenna.
 View more details over on Amazon.

 TCL 50S425 50 inch 4K Smart LED Roku TV (2019)